manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 #### Measuring Performance the Right Way

 A usual metric for recruitment agencies in the centralised world is the moment of “hire”.
 That puts quantity over quality.
-This simplistic strategy often disregards if and how long successful hire stays at the position.
+This simplistic strategy often disregards if and how long a successful hire stays at the position.
 Funds spent on the hiring process are thus easily wasted by short retention period and both time and resources needed to phase in a new candidate into their new position.

 ##### Answer